tstarling/pano-projector/README.md

 PanoProjector is written in C++ and requires C++20.
 It uses a CMake build system.
 It depends on libjpeg and Boost program_options.

+It makes use of extensions to C++ which are available in both GCC and Clang.

 When it is compiled for an x86-64 architecture, the default build options require a processor equivalent to Intel Skylake or later.